tytydraco/yessleep/out/Taps_and_Boards.md

 But then, one day, Jane heard her older child in the other room, speaking to thin air, what could even be called *playing* with thin air.

-Jane went into the room, asking "Hey baby, who are you playing with".
+Jane went into the room, asking "Hey baby, who are you playing with?"

 "I play with Annie."

 I'm sorry, *who*?

 Annie was a little girl, or at least, showed herself as one.
-Annie was her "friend".
+Annie was their "friend".
 We knew any "leave Annie alone" speeches would be futile.

 It was, believe it or not, easy enough to pawn this off on an imaginary friend; maybe I didn't really believe that, but I forced myself to.
 Until I saw it.